DizNicolasAmor/hardhat-nft-marketplace/README.md

-# hardhat-erc20
+# hardhat-nft-marketplace

-This is a basic erc20 dApp built with Hardhat and React and Redux.
+This is a basic NFK Marketplace dApp built with Hardhat and React and Redux.

 **How it works**

-In the backend, there is an erc-20 smart contract.
-The owner of the contract gets the initial balance when deploy and can send tokens in a transaction.
-Also, anyone can get information about the token: for example the name, symbol and total supply.
+In the backend, <complete></complete>

-In the frontend, the user can see three pages: home, network information and token information.
+In the frontend, <complete>the user can see three pages: home, network information and token information.</complete>

 ## Requirements